bitcoin-api/bitcoin-api/README.md

 an estimation of the maximum amount of bitcoin that will be used by the bitcoin network to send bitcoin to the desired address.
+If the actual fee demanded by
+the bitcoin network is less
+than the current fee estimate, whatever fee is not used while performing a withdraw will be refunded shorty after the withdraw has been performed.

 **Upcoming Features:**
-* refunding unused fee: If the actual fee demanded by the bitcoin network is less than the current fee estimate, whatever fee is not used while performing a withdraw will be refunded.
-Currently any "extra" fee is not refunded.
 * the ability to subtract the fee from the withdraw amount

 ### /withdraws